divaprotocol/oracles/README.md

 * `challengedBy` (in subgraph only)
 * `proposedFinalReferenceValue` (in subgraph only)

-Additional parameters that may be helpful when implementing sanity checks on the oracle side include `floor` and `cap` which define the range that the derivative assets are tracking.
+Additional parameters that may be useful when implementing sanity checks on the oracle side include `floor` and `cap` which define the range that the derivative assets are tracking.

 It's worth highlighting that DIVA does not prevent users to create pools with an expiry date in the past.
 Data providers have to outline in their data provision policy how those cases will be handled.